-- Every post needs to be about making something strange more familiar, or about making something familiar, strange.
+- Every post should, at some level, be about making something strange more familiar, or about making something familiar, strange

-- Begin with a ‘hook’: an evocative scenario, quote, news story
+- Begin with a hook: an evocative scenario, quote, question or news story

 - Can conclude by posing a question (be unfinished) and requesting a response/further debate

 - Personalise it: be you and make it relatable; don’t use a “we” to refer to “us anthropologists”; stay personal: I like x, I don’t like y, I struggle with z.